actions-cool/issues-helper/README.md

 ## Actions Template

-[GitHub Actions workflow template](https://github.com/actions-cool/.github).
-After fork, you can use the template directly.
+You can directly use this [GitHub Actions workflow template](https://github.com/actions-cool/.github) repositorie template.

 ## 💖 Who is using?